stackrox/kube-linter/README.md

    git clone git@github.com:stackrox/kube-linter.git
    ```
 1. Run the `make build` command.
 This command compiles the source code and
-   creates a `kube-linter` binary file in the `kube-linter/bin/` folder.
+   creates `kube-linter` binary files for each platform in the `.gobin` folder.

 ## Usage